rezwanh001/rezwanh001.github.io/_pages/teaching.md

 #### Acknowledgment
 Lecture materials, assignments, and portions of this course outline were provided by [Prof. Jeff Zarnett](https://uwaterloo.ca/electrical-computer-engineering/contacts/jeff-zarnett).

+---
+### Teaching Assistant (TA)- **ECE 459: Programming for Performance (Winter 2025),** University of Waterloo.

+#### Course Description
+This course covers the following topics:
+- Processes and threads (pthreads)
+- System calls
+- Concurrency (semaphore, mutex, monitors, and barrier synchronization)
+- User-level memory management
+- Performance and correctness of concurrent systems
+- Deadlock detection and recovery
+- File systems

+#### Acknowledgment
+Lecture materials, assignments, and portions of this course outline were provided by [Prof. Jeff Zarnett](https://uwaterloo.ca/electrical-computer-engineering/contacts/jeff-zarnett).

+---

 <!-- For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.